 In addition, we have included the "serious incident" that occurred on November 8, 2024 of Capital Power's Turbine 33 in the Halkirk 2 Wind project resulting in the AUC Order 27691-D04-2024 issued involving the nacelle and rotors of a turbine falling to the ground during the testing phase.
-Thankfully no one was injured although if this had been the day before there was a reclamation operator from the area hired by CP to work the soil around the turbine.
+Thankfully no one was injured although if this had been the day before there was a reclamation operator from the area hired by CP to work the soil around the turbine where the nacelle and rotor fell off just hours later during commissioning of the tower.
 This project is situated in the most densely populated area of the County of Paintearth.
-This is horrifying and as we were preparing this submission to have this occur is just remarkable and has caused us and our community distress that is hard to put into words.
-This community has from the beginning questioned the false information and reported the misconduct of CP and now this.
+This has been a horrifying experience!
+This community has from the beginning questioned the false information, concealment of critical documents and reported the misconduct of CP and now this.
 Are we safe?